Chimor: Cultural and economic exchange

-A modern representation of Minchançaman from the National Museum of Peru.
+A modern illustration of Minchançaman from the National Museum of Peru.

 The Chimú's vast territorial expansion increased the amount of cultural identities within the civilization.
 They also incorporated political ideologies along with cultural beliefs this is seen with the Late Sicán in the north and the Casma in the South.
 Despite this, many areas kept distinctive aspects of their culture and some gained autonomy after the conquest.

 It has been argued that Chimú leaders conquered territories further away because of the deviations in inheritance.
 The opposition to this is that an El Niño that had caused the state to increase the extractive economy in place and get supplies from other areas of the Andes.
 This El Niño is theorized to have occurred around A.D.
 1100 and would have caused the destruction of irrigation canals.
 Both arguments suggest that agriculture expansion led to increased identities socially and politically.

 The Chimú conquered the Jequetepeque around 1320 and changed the political structure of the society.
 Places like Pacatnamú were left behind and other sites like Farfán had increased laborers for administrative compounds constructed under the supervision of Imperial administrators.
 Land use, agricultural methods and settlement patterns of the Jequetepeque societies all changed after the conquest.
 Many households had to see tribute requirements and agricultural production increased.

+The Chimú Empire possibly played a crucial role as an intermediary in extensive trans-Andean trade networks that reached into the Amazon basin.
+Landscape resistance modelling indicates that northern coastal centres, particularly the Chimú capital of Chan Chan, were situated along highly efficient trade corridors connecting the Amazonian slopes to the central coast of Peru.
+Through these networks, the Chimú likely facilitated the exchange of exotic luxury goods, such as live Amazonian parrots (including various macaw species) sourced by upper Amazonian groups like the Chachapoyas.
+These birds were subsequently traded southward via established coastal routes to other polities, such as the Ychsma at Pachacamac, to supply vibrant tropical feathers for elite funerary ornaments.